aws-ia/cfn-abi-aws-reference-guide/guide/content/how-to-build.md

     ```bash
     project:
-    name: cfn-abi-aws-cloudtrail. # Change this to your project name
+    name: cfn-abi-aws-reference-guide # Change this to your project name
-    owner: vinjak@amazon.com # Change to the owner
+    owner: aws-built-in-team@amazon.com # Change to the owner
     package_lambda: true # Use this if you have lambda code in the repos
     shorten_stack_name: true # Recommended to use smaller stack names
     s3_regional_buckets: false # Not required if CopyZips are used.
 Refer to any ABI module for examples.